About the Test

 - Very high levels of LDL cholesterol

-- Family history of cardiovascular disease, especially if it occurred early in life and in more than one first-degree relative
+- Family history of cardiovascular disease, especially if it occurred early in life and in more than one first-degree relatives

 - High potential of having familial hypercholesterolemia, a hereditary disorder causing high levels of “bad” LDL cholesterol

-A lipoprotein (a) test may provide information that can help assess your cardiovascular disease risk.
-You may also be advised to have lipoprotein (a) testing if you and your doctor are discussing the benefits and risks of medications to lower your cholesterol.
-For example, if you take cholesterol medications but have not seen the expected decrease in “bad” LDL cholesterol, the doctor may suggest lipoprotein (a) testing to better evaluate your cardiovascular health risks.
+A lipoprotein (a) test may provide information to help assess your cardiovascular disease risk.
+You may also be advised to have lipoprotein (a) testing if you and your doctor discuss the benefits and risks of medications to lower your cholesterol.
+For example, if you take cholesterol medications but have not seen the expected decrease in “bad” LDL cholesterol, the doctor may suggest lipoprotein (a) testing to better evaluate your cardiovascular health risks and help determine a better and individualized treatment plan.

 Finding a Lipoprotein (a) Test

 Lipoprotein (a) testing is performed in a medical setting like a hospital, doctor’s office, or laboratory.
-The test is conducted after being ordered by a doctor.
+The test is typically conducted after being ordered by a doctor, although you can also order a lipoprotein (a) test online.

 Can I take the test at home?

-Some at-home test kits are available for lipoprotein (a) testing.
-These self-collection tests involve obtaining a blood sample by pricking your finger with a tiny needle.
-After placing a drop of blood on a special test paper, you put the paper into an included mailer that is sent to a laboratory for analysis.
+At-home test kits are available for lipoprotein (a) testing.
+These self-collection tests involve obtaining a blood sample by pricking your finger with a small needle or visiting a nearby lab for a blood draw.
+With finger prick samples, after placing a drop of blood on a special test paper, you put the paper into an included mailer that is sent to a laboratory for analysis.

 A test report showing your lipoprotein (a) level is accessed online and usually available within a week after your blood sample is received by the company’s lab.